-Students with learning disabilities and other factors requiring accommodations will be issued an Individual Education Plan (IEP).
-This will be shared with all the teachers and will list the appropriate accommodations for teaching and assessment.
-Our Resource staff will create and circulate the IEP based on the documentation submitted (e.g., a recent psychoeducational assessment report).
-Other credits obtained from schools accredited by the Ontario Ministry of Education will be recorded on the student's Ontario Student Transcript.
+Students with learning exceptionalities and other factors requiring accommodations will be issued an Individual Education Plan (IEP).
+This document will be shared with all the teachers and will list the appropriate accommodations for teaching and assessment.
+A trained staff member will create and circulate the IEP based on the documentation submitted (e.g., a recent psychoeducational assessment report).